ilbers/isar/doc/user_manual.md

 ### Compilation of debianized-sources

-The `deb` packages are built using `dpkg-buildpackage`, so the sources should contain the `debian` directory with necessary meta information.
+The `deb` packages are built using `sbuild`, so the sources should contain the `debian` directory with necessary meta information.
 This way is the default way of adding software that needs to be compiled from source.
 The bbclass for this approach is called `dpkg`.

 For large applications that are not cross-compiled, it may be needed to extend the default build timeout of 150 minutes to a greater value: set `DPKG_BUILD_TIMEOUT` in your recipe to that effect.